An Open Letter to the American Zen Community

 The brilliant trauma expert Judith Herman wrote, “Secrecy and silence are the perpetrator’s first line of defense.
 If secrecy fails, the perpetrator attacks the credibility of his victim.
 If he cannot silence her absolutely, he tries to make sure that no one listens.”

 In the past, women who spoke out about abuse were diagnosed as hysterics and often institutionalized.
 Today, we casually question their emotional stability.
 There is little difference in the nature and result of these methods of discrediting women and both are profoundly misogynistic.
-When we ignore or discredit women who speak about their experiences of abuse, or those who advocate for them, it exposes a very serious misalignment of what we claim to value—ethics and interdependence—and what we actually value—hierarchy and male power.
+When American Zen communities ignore or discredit women who speak about their experiences of abuse, or those who advocate for victims of abuse, it exposes a very serious misalignment of what we claim to value—ethics and interdependence—and what we actually value—hierarchy and male power.

 “Isn’t it just an affair if the woman gives consent?”